 U.S. Department of State

-Exchange alumni interested in participating in AEIF 2023 should submit proposals to firstname.lastname@example.org by Wednesday, February 15, 2023.
+Exchange alumni interested in participating in AEIF 2024 should submit proposals to RangoonUSECA@state.gov by EOD Monday February 12, 2024.

-U.S. Embassy in Rangoon will accept public service projects proposed and managed by teams of at least two (2) U.S. Exchange alumni that support the following themes:
+U.S. EMBASSY in Rangoon will accept public service projects proposed and managed by teams of at least two (2) alumni that support themes:

 - Media literacy and countering disinformation